 - interdisciplinary research and its potential.

 Modules involve lectures as well as seminar or class discussions, for both of which you will receive reading lists.
 It is a fundamental component of the Oxford educational system that you engage in individual reading and study in order to broaden and deepen your knowledge of your chosen field.
 You will also be given a supervisor to help guide you through your dissertation research through regular one-to-one meetings.
 In addition to your supervisor, other staff members will be available to advise you on reading, literature and topics.
 Students normally have some familiarity with Chinese language.

-Assessment for Research Methods comprises three parts, each weighted equally - a practical exercise in the collection and analysis of qualitative data; a take-home test in quantitative analysis; and a research proposal.
+Assessment for Research Methods comprises two parts, each weighted equally: a take-home test in the collection and analysis of qualitative data, and a take-home test in quantitative analysis.

 The Study of Contemporary China core course is assessed by one unseen three-hour exam.
 Option courses are assessed by either unseen three-hour exams or officially submitted essays.